 My child always wakes up in the middle of the night, crying in pain and clutching his lower legs, complaining that they are sharp and throbbing.
 Can someone explain to me why?

-Growing pains aren’t a disease.
+Growing pains isn’t a disease.
 Occasional aches and sharp, throbbing pains are very common in children between the ages of 3 and 5 and then again between 8 and 12.

 Kids most often feel growing pains in the legs, especially in the front of the thighs, behind the knees, and in the calves.
 They tend to strike in the late afternoon and evening and during the first hours of sleep at night.
 By morning, the pains are gone.